c11z/resume/resume.md

 #### Software Engineer @ Yahoo
 Sunnyvale, California -- 2013-08 -> 2014-11

 Lexity was acquired by Yahoo in August of 2013 and became Yahoo Commerce Central ([commercecentral.yahoo.com](https://commercecentral.yahoo.com/)).
-While there I ...

-* Helped grow the user base 10x.
-* Moved from AWS to Yahoo infrastructure and deployed across 2 co-locations.
+* I migrated Channelmanager from AWS to Yahoo infrastructure and deployed across 2 co-locations.
 * Scaled Channelmanager from 3 to 24 machines.
 * Clustered the Merchant Database using Percona.
+* Created data pipeline from MySQL to HDFS.

 #### Channel Commando @ Lexity
 Mountain View, California -- 2013-01 -> 2014-08

 Lexity was a startup that built applications for small and medium sized ecommerce merchants.
-Our key products included: algorithmic bidding for comparison shopping advertising, retargeting, and a sophisticated roi tracking system.
-I was the...
+Our key products included: algorithmic bidding for comparison shopping sites, retargeting, and a sophisticated roi tracking system.

-* Largest contributer and maintainer of the Channelmanager component.
-* Channelmanager extracted and normalized product and order information from popular ecommerce platforms.
+I was the largest contributer and maintainer of Channelmanager, a webapp that extracted and normalized product and order information from ecommerce platforms.

-* Integrated with 12 ecommerce platforms; including Shopify, Bigcommerce, Magento, Volusion, Ebay and Etsy.
+* Integrated and consumed dozens of ancient and terrible ecommerce APIs.
+* Implemented an extremely defensive parsing and normalization abstraction.
+* Experienced many flavors of APIs; some good, many horrible.
+Each required a novel solution to query efficiently.

 ### Skills

 * Real stuff with Python, Scala, and Java.
 * Commandlinefu with Python, *nix, and vagrant.
-* Creation and consumption of api's; RESTful and otherwise.
+* Creation and consumption of api's; RESTful, RPC, SOAP.
 * Designed and scaled RDBMS (MySQL and PostgreSQL).